 Situated on the edge of the Black Country, Stourbridge is a Midlands town famous for its glass industry and for producing the first steam locomotive to run in the United States – The Stourbridge Lion.
 Surrounded by open green countryside and quaint villages, Stourbridge has some great links to the northern city of Wolverhampton and Birmingham, the latter of which lies a mere 15 miles away.
 Most importantly, Stourbridge is home to a team of friendly and dedicated Helping Hands carers.

-Branch Manager Rebecca and her team are able to offer a variety of different care services in Blakeshall, Clent, Enville, Hagley, Kinver, Stourbridge, Stourton and the surrounding areas.
+Branch Manager Martine and her team are able to offer a variety of different care services in Blakeshall, Clent, Enville, Hagley, Kinver, Stourbridge, Stourton and the surrounding areas.

 At the recent Helping Hands Annual Awards Ceremony 2018, the Stourbridge Branch were successfully awarded the National Carer Retention Award, beating 88 other branches to the coveted title.